Gifu Japan Travel Guide

 Authentic Japanese confections, often filled with sweet bean paste.

 Formal fine dining options are limited compared to major cities.
-However, some high-end ryokan and restaurants present exquisite multi-course kaiseki meals.
+However, some high-end ryokan and eateries offer exquisite multi-course kaiseki meals.

-Abundant options, including Izakayas (Japanese pubs), sushi restaurants, ramen shops, tempura restaurants, and Western-style coffee houses or restaurants.
+Abundant options, including Izakayas (Japanese pubs), sushi restaurants, ramen shops, tempura restaurants, and From the west-style coffee shops or restaurants.

 Ramen shops, udon or soba noodle shops, gyudon (beef bowl) chains, and convenience stores (konbini) provide quick and affordable meals.